ipunkt/social-auth/README.md

 getCity	            | City
 getZip	            | ZIP or Postal code

-TODO
+There are 3 Ways to access Profiles:

+- Through the providers
+    `SocialAuth::getProviders()['Facebook']->getProfile()`
-- store the profile in the Database to make it accessible even if the user is not logged in through this provider.
+    This will give you the currently logged in Users Profile on the given Provider.
+If the User is not currently logged in through this Provider then the values stored in the Database will be returned.
-- make an unspecific Profile which uses data from all available providers
+- Through `SocialAuth::getProfile`
+    This will give you the Profile of the currently logged in User with the special 'UserProfile' Provider.
+It contains the same data as the first Provider Profile to be registered or attached to this user.
+- Through the UserModel implementing HasProfileInterface implementing HasProfileInterface will allow you to manage profiles not just for the active user but all users in your database.
+    A default implementation using Eloquent is available through the `EloquentHasProfile` trait

 ### Return Url
 Your provider will ask you to set a return url where user logging into your application get sent.